The Association of International Schools in Africa (AISA) is of Africa and for Africa.

 We believe that:

-AISA is proud to introduce the newly constituted AISA Board of Directors.
-Following the AISA Board elections in March 2021, Daniel Mullen and Michael Breece were elected as new board members.
+AISA is proud to introduce the AISA Board of Directors.
+Following the AISA Board elections in March 2022, Heidi Cavanagh was elected as a new board member.

 Ed.D in International Education